liuyiz1994/COMSE6516/README.md

 Yizhi Liu (yl4993)

 Note:
-- This code extends the previous study on the Tree-of-Thought framework.
+- This code extends the study on the Tree-of-Thought framework.
 Please see below.

 ## Tutorials